 Where can I stay in Delhi for free?

 One of the best and safest places to stay in Delhi for free is at the Bangla Sahib gurudwara in Connaught Place.
 You can also experience providing your service or ‘seva’ to the gurudwara by participating in the preparation of ‘langar’.
 Langar is a community meal served for free, to whoever visits the gurudwara.
 This experience is absolutely soothing and the food is amazing.

 How can I cover Delhi in one day?

 One of the best, cheapest and easiest ways to cover Delhi in one day is by taking a HOHO (Hop-On-Hop-Off) bus tour.
 The bus takes you through more than 25 major tourist spots in Delhi in a day.
 Some of the places you would be covering includes Rashtrapati Bhawan, Bangla Sahib Gurudwara, India Gate, Rajghat, National Gallery of Modern Art, Red Fort, Purana Quila, Humayun Tomb, Jantar Manter, Embassy Lane, Lotus Temple, Qutub Minar, Dilli Haat, Sarojini Nagar Market, Nehru Museum, National Rail Museum, Delhi Zoo, and National Museum.
 Through this trip, you can cover several monuments, museums, markets, and zoos in the capital.

 Is Delhi safe?

 Yes, Delhi is a fairly safe city like any other metropolitan city.
-Though the large population and the diversity has made the maintenance of law and order a bit tricky.
+Though the large population and the diversity have made the maintenance of law and order a bit tricky.
 And some common precautions are needed just like any other busy city in the world.
-Delhi is still a safe place for travelers.
+Delhi is still a safe place for travellers.

 What food is famous in Delhi?